-Press pad A01 so it becomes green – this tells the MPC that the next sample loaded should be assigned to pad A01.
-Locate the classic-clap sample and double tap it to simultaneously load it into your project and assign to pad A01 (alternatively, single tap the file and press the LOAD button).
+Press pad A01 so it lights up in green – this tells the MPC that the next sample loaded should be assigned to pad A01.
+Double tap the classic-clap sample in the BROWSER to load it directly to pad A01 (alternatively, single tap the sample and press the LOAD button).

 Setting up The Layers

 Go to PROGRAM EDIT and press the SAMPLES button at the bottom of the screen – with A01 still selected you should see the following:

 Hit A01 to have a listen to our clap.
 It’s a very standard clap sound, nothing special, but we’ll soon change all that.

 Let’s assign a second copy of this clap to LAYER 2 of our pad.
 First, single tap the LAYER 2 ‘tab’:

 Tap in the SAMPLE field and turn the data wheel clockwise (or hit the + button) to change this from ‘None’ to ‘classic-clap’.

 Alternatively you can assign samples to multiple layers in the second SAMPLES screen.
 Notice how the ‘Samples’ tab has four dots underneath?